vidimitrov/personal-presentation-system/README.md

 ============================
 > The main idea is to have an **abstract system** that everyone can use.
 >
-> If you want a personal website to be more convincing when you are **applying for a job**, or just to put it on your **visiting card**, this system is a very cool way to do this.
+> If you want a personal website to be more convincing when you are **applying for a job**, or just to put it on your **visiting card**, or you are a freelancer and searching a way to advertise yourself - this system is a very cool way to do this.

 How to use
 ============================